 maxBackoff: 10m # Don't hammer when down

-On the edge cluster, alert on remote write failures:
+On the edge cluster, alert when remote write starts failing so you know the buffer is filling:

 - alert: PrometheusRemoteWriteFailing